Are Chains Allowed for Fall Protection on Ladderways?

 The main reason OSHA went this way is to remove human error as much as possible.
 By putting the action into the hands of employees, the use of chains was allowing too much risk.
 Either the worker could not re-hook the chain, or they would inevitably be put in harm's way by standing at the edge while they were re-hooking.
 This defeated the purpose of having the ladder protection there in the first place.

-Remember, the standard allows for two options: a self-closing gate or an offset.
+Remember, the safety gate must be self-closing and must either slide or swing away from the hole (source).
 Gates are more durable and do not require action by the employee to close them.
 Self-closing gates are also stronger than many of the chains that were on the market, considering you could buy chains made of plastic.

 One thing to keep in mind is that these new requirements do not have the same long, drawn-out implementation schedule as the fixed-ladder fall protection changes previously mentioned.
 Because of cost, ladder cage changes are being phased in with various deadlines.
 Chains, however, are being disallowed immediately.
-If you are still using chains for fall protection, you are out of compliance.
+If you are currently using chains, single-bar or drop-bar style gates in an access point or opening, you are out of compliance and need to be replaced.

 OSHA’s intent in the new standard is clear, and the language is specific.
 Chains are no longer allowed in this capacity.
 Aside from the possibility of people getting hurt, chains that remain in a facility will be low-hanging fruit for OSHA compliance officers should they come to your facility.
 Don’t wait until it’s too late to bring your company into compliance.